reail-iitd/tango/README.md

 ## Training

-All the trained models can be found [here](https://drive.google.com/open?id=1Kw65B55DehnteO1hwLUk0k1rWw2eCTl0).
+All the trained models of ToolNet can be found [here](https://drive.google.com/open?id=1Kw65B55DehnteO1hwLUk0k1rWw2eCTl0).
+All the trained models of Tango can be found [here](https://drive.google.com/file/d/1nhhvoJqhktsoDnvgI0vO0kQizs-yV1tO/view?usp=sharing).

 All the models mentioned in the paper can be trained through the command